videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

 # Note

-Please ensure you follow the best practise guidelines on managing secrets within Logic apps by using secure inputs and outputs as [Select "documented here"](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-securing-a-logic-app).
+Please ensure you follow the best practise guidelines on managing secrets within Logic apps by using secure inputs and outputs as [documented here](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-securing-a-logic-app).

 # Forward Looking